-The existing datasets presented limitations of what analyses could be undertaken.
+The existing datasets presented limitations in terms of the analyses could be undertaken.
 The 2008 Khulisa Consortium audit of ordinary schools could not be disaggregated to educator level, which would allow for much more nuanced analysis of patterns between subgroups.
 The PERSAL datasets are not sufficiently reliable or updated, to present accurate educator leave rates.
-In addition for the purposes of analyses we found the datasets unwieldy, and as such, it was difficult to achieve integration between EMIS and PERSAL data, which would allow finer analysis.

-In addition, the data collection at schools had to take place within extremely tight timelines and caused logistical difficulties.
-While schools in low income areas allowed researchers access to schools, some of the former House of Assembly schools (more resourced) refused to participate in the study, because they felt the research would disrupt the regular school activities.
+For the purposes of analyses we found the datasets unwieldy, and as such, it was difficult to achieve integration between EMIS and PERSAL data, which would allow finer analysis.
+In addition, the data collection at schools also had to take place within extremely tight timelines and caused logistical difficulties.
+While schools in low income areas allowed researchers access to schools, some of the former House of Assembly (better resourced) schools refused to participate in the study, because they felt the research would disrupt the regular school activities.